between-the-lines/client/README.md

 ![Flyer](/SF_FAire.png)

 ## Purpose
-*Type or Text* is a web application which extracts data from social media, such as Twitter to see how interesting is a topic is in a given area, *in realtime*, and render the results in such a way that anyone can understand at a glance.
+*Type or Text* is a web application which extracts data from social media, such as Twitter to see how interesting a topic is in a given area, *in realtime*, and render the results in such a way that anyone can understand at a glance.
 Our first iteration resulted in a Google Maps integration with emoji representations of general feelings based on realtime Twitter streams.

 Our idea came up after trying to determine how we can utilize some of the IBM tools we learned at the Cognitive Builder Faire and integrate our knowledge.
 We wondered what were the actual reactions towards the new Samsung Galaxy over the first two days of its release, so we used that trend as our test model.